sourajit-dasgupta2075/change.co/README.md

 # change.co
-an app for capturing AOI and notifying alert based on satellite changes.
+An application mainly for capturing satellite images of a certain AOI (Area Of Interest), and compare changes based on previous and present images and send alerts likewise.